bigdataethics/RawSite/content/tutorial/PythonDictionary.md

                 tg_concordance[tg] = [verse_ref]
 ```

-Try out searching for two-word keys in the bg_concordance dictionary: `print(bg_concordance('jesus wept'))`.
+Try searching for two-word keys in the bg_concordance dictionary: `print(bg_concordance('jesus wept'))`.
 Try out other two-word keys.
 Search for three-word keys in the tg_concordance dictionary.

-Get user input.
+Write code to get search text from the user.
 Count the number of words in the input text.
 Search in the appropriate concordance and print out the verse references and text for the given search text.
-If the search text has only one word look for it in the concordance.
+If the search text has only one word look for it in concordance.
 If it has two words look for it in bg_concordance.
 If it has three words look for it in tg_concordance.
 Does it make sense to create a dictionary with four-word keys?
 Create one if you think it will be useful.

 ```python
 searchkey = input("Enter the text you are searching for: ").lower()